 3. Register with CAAT (online)

 Registering with CAAT takes the most time.
-Their website states 15 days but when we telephoned them we were told 30 days.
+Their website states 15 days but from our experience you may be waiting many months – we did.

 We registered with CAAT first, however the officer at the NBTC office and other documents in Thai said that we should register with NBTC before CAAT.
 If you’re traveling for a short period of time this will not work as you need to register in person for NBTC and would need to register with CAAT several weeks, or months ahead of time.